 3. Project Sponsor

-The project sponsor is that person or group who owns the project.
+The project sponsor is the person or group who owns the project.
 He or she provides business context. expertise and guidance to the project.
-Project sponsors do not manage the day to day operations of the project.
+Project sponsors do not manage the day-to-day operations of the project.

 4. Product Owner